Notoncebut2x/ymVirtualInternship/week_9/readme.md

 - **Presentations**
   - Guest speakers share overviews of how their companies use open geospatial data/analysis; group Q&A
 - **Homework assignment**
-  - Work on final project; send Adele, Rory and Natalie a 3-4 sentence update on your final projects by COB Monday, April 5
+  - Work on final projects; send Adele, Rory and Natalie a 3-4 sentence update on your final projects by COB Monday, April 5
 - **Resources + important links**

 # Week 9 pt.
 2: JOSM training with State Department (April 2)